 Chamonix is an outdoor-lover’s paradise!
 The list of outdoor adventures to get up to here is all-encompassing and nearly endless.
 And I did as much of it as I could during my week in Chamonix.

 Here’s everything you’ll need for your outdoor adventures in Chamonix in the summer:

 Hiking day pack

 Unless you want to do your day hikes with your full-size backpack, be sure to bring a small hiking day pack with you to Chamonix.
-The one I use is the Teton Sports Oasis 1100 Hydration Pack.
-It’s got tons of pockets and storage and is already built to carry a water bladder.
+You’ll only need a little bit of storage but make sure it has space for a hydration bladder!
+Something like:

 Needless to say, there won’t be that many places to fill up with water in the middle of the mountains.
-I personally carry this 2-liter Platypus water bladder with me on all my hikes.
+I personally carry a Platypus water bladder with me on all my hikes and LOVE it.

 For so many of the hikes in and around Chamonix, trekking poles are huge helpers.
 They really do make hiking easier in terms of effort and easier on your knees.

 If you check a bag on your flight over, you can bring your own.
-If not, you can always pick up an inexpensive pair in Chamonix.
+If not, you can always pick up an inexpensive pair in Chamonix like I did.
 (Find out where to shop for outdoor gear in Chamonix here.)

 However, I do recommend having a pair on hand anyway – they’re a great thing to have when training for much more serious hikes (like the hikes in Chamonix).

 Backpack travel cover